pydipati/shape/README.md

 Write a program(s) that will determine the type of a triangle.
 It should take the lengths of the triangle's three sides as input, and return whether the triangle is equilateral, isosceles or scalene.The solutions that showcase problem solving skills and structural considerations that can be applied to larger and potentially more complex problem domains.
 Pay special attention to tests, readability of code and error cases.

-This is shape challenge project.
-This implementation has triangle challenge only.

 This project is built & tested with
 ===================================
 1. JDK 1.8.0_102